alexodan/navbar-challenge/readme.md

 - `npm install`
 - `npm run dev`
-- To test using cypress `npm run cypress:open` for interactive mode or `npm run cypress:run` for headless
+- To test using cypress `npm run cypress:open` for interactive mode or `npm run cypress:run:component` for headless

 ### Variables for style override